 This essay uses It Follows as a critical lens for re-reading the poem rehearsed therein.
-It does so in order to see if we can read the film’s allegorical tale of economic crisis back into Eliot’s poem, and to thereby approach the poem’s relatively uncontroversial claim to modernism not as another tired registration of bourgeois disenchantment or of an historically abstracted fragmentation but as a textual imprint of the crisis-prone system to which it belongs.
+It does so to see if we can read the film’s allegorical tale of economic crisis back into Eliot’s poem, and to thereby approach the poem’s relatively uncontroversial claim to modernism not as another tired registration of bourgeois disenchantment or of an historically abstracted fragmentation but as a textual imprint of the crisis-prone system to which it belongs.
 In other words, I submit that by coupling the poem and the film, released exactly one century apart, we will gain new insight into the deeper tectonics of modernism and specifically of modernist literary horror.
-The potential significance of such a reading is not only that it forces a high modernist text back into confrontation with the historical conjunction in which modernism was formed, but also that it militates against the frequently mystifying ideology of modernist poetics by accentuating the poem’s immersion in what Christopher Nealon describes as ‘the matter of capital,’ namely a textual awareness of literature’s propensity to actively mediate the economic systems upon which it is predicated.
-To that end, my argument comprises three sections, each of which shuttle back forth between poem and film.
+The potential significance of such a reading is not only that it forces a high modernist text back into confrontation with the historical conjunction in which modernism was formed, but also that it militates against the frequently mystifying ideology of modernist poetics by accentuating the poem’s immersion in what Christopher Nealon describes as ‘the matter of capital’ – namely, a textual awareness of literature’s propensity to actively mediate the economic systems upon which it is predicated.
+To that end, my argument comprises three sections, each of which shuttle back and forth between poem and film.
 The first section explores the relationship between an aesthetic of horror and interclass antagonism, looking at ‘Prufrock’ in relation to two of its literary antecedents, Charles Baudelaire and Edgar Allan Poe, whose influence manifests in the poem as a violent subtext that will be taken up and amplified by the film.
 The second section looks at what connects the poem and the film both textually and contextually.
-It argues that a shared emphasis on liquid and downing is responsive to the hegemony of finance capital and specifically its reliance on liquidity.
-The final section, a brief coda, speculates on what it means to resurrect modernism, and of a modernism exemplified by Eliot’s poem, a century after its inauguration.
-It asks what our historical present can tell us about Eliot’s poem, and what Eliot’s poem can tell us about our own historical present.
+It argues that a shared emphasis on liquid and downing is responsive to the hegemony of finance capital and to finance capital’s reliance on liquidity.
+The final section, a brief coda, speculates on what it means to resurrect modernism, and to resurrect a modernism exemplified by Eliot’s poem, a century after its inauguration.
+It asks what our historical present can tell us about Eliot’s poem, and what Eliot’s poem can tell us about our historical present.

 Baudelaire, Poe, Prufrock: Men of the Crowd